TranslucentComputing/kubert-assistant-lite/docs/index.md

 ## Key Features

-- **Kind Cluster Deployment**: Leverage Kubernetes in Docker (Kind) to create a local Kubernetes cluster for testing and development, enabling rapid prototyping and experimentation.
+- **kind Cluster Deployment**: Leverage Kubernetes in Docker (kind) to create a local Kubernetes cluster for testing and development, enabling rapid prototyping and experimentation.
 - **Kubectl AI Agent**: An AI-powered agent capable of executing `kubectl` commands based on user prompts.
 This agent enhances productivity by automating routine Kubernetes management tasks.
 - **Automation and Insights**: Gain insights into your Kubernetes environment through automated command execution and analysis provided by the AI agent.